Chechekhins/scParadise/docs/models/scAdam_models.rst

      - 2
      - :cite:`2024:Zhang`
    * - Mouse_Hippocampus
-     - Atlas of mouse hippocampus of health and 5xFAD mice (3' snRNA)
+     - Atlas of mouse hippocampus of health and 5xFAD mice
      - nuclei
      - 0.949
      - 0.948